WhiteNeko/Merger/README.md

 # Merger
 Mergest Projects into one big repo...
-Compatible with sparse-checkout
+Compatible with sparse-checkout  (made by AI)

 # Description
 Script to automate adding a project as a Git subtree to a local repository.